russellmatt66/GPU-samples/BinarySearch/README.md

 - Analyze gtx960 kernel benchmarking data
     - Calculate correct effective bandwidth.
 Current implementation overestimates with avg_iters = log2(Nx).
     - Obtain correct value for avg_iters using a method based on representing the algorithm outcomes with a binary tree.
+    - numiterations.cu simulates the algorithm and obtains an exact value for the number of iterations it takes to find all the particles.
 - Implement an ML model using sklearn in order to predict the execution configuration performance.
     - For large data volumes, the output from the CUDA timer library is incoherent, necessitating the usage of models for predicting their performance

-(2) Run kernel parameter sweep on RTX 2060
+(2) Run project on RTX 2060

 # Directory Structure